Practical Continual Forgetting for Pre-trained Vision Models: Problem Formulation

 \subsection{Single-step Forgetting}

 We propose a new problem termed continual forgetting, which involves the selective removal of specific knowledge from a pre-trained model while preserving the performance of the rest.
 In this subsection, we first consider the simplest situation where there is only one task that needs to be forgotten, and extend it to a continual form in \cref{sec:CL-forget}.

-Let $\mathcal{M}$ be a model pre-trained on the dataset $D$, we denote the mapping relationship of the model as $f_M:\mathbb{X}_D \rightarrow \mathbb{Y}_D$, where $\mathbb{X}_D$ and $\mathbb{Y}_D$ represent the input set and output set, respectively.
-Our objective is to selectively discard certain knowledge in the model while retaining the rest.
-Let $D_f$ and $D_r$ represent datasets containing knowledge to be forgotten and retained.
-Given that $|D_r|$ is typically large in practical scenarios and the retraining process is time-consuming, we require $|D_r|+|D_f|\ll |D|$ for a fast editing.
-Before forgetting, model $\mathcal{M}$ performs well on both $D_f$ and $D_r$, \ie,
+Let $\mathcal{M}_0$ be a model pre-trained on the dataset $D_\text{train}$.
+Our objective is to selectively discard certain knowledge in the model while retaining the rest. {Let $D_f$ and $D_r$ represent datasets containing knowledge to be forgotten and retained.
+Given that $|D_r|$ is typically large in practical scenarios and the retraining process is time-consuming, we require $|D_r|+|D_f|\ll |D_\text{train}|$ for fast editing.} Before forgetting, model $\mathcal{M}_0$ performs well on both {$D_f$ and $D_r$,} which is characterized by a low expected loss $\mathcal{L}$ on both datasets, \ie,